rust-lang/book/src/ch06-00-enums.md

 fn route(ip_type: IpAddrKind) { }
 ```

-And we can call this function with either value that we have:
+And we can call this function with either variant:

 ```rust
 # enum IpAddrKind {